Number of calculation points

-Note that the distances and location of the calculation points should not coincide with the distance between the luminaires in the room.
-A grid that approaches the shape of a box or square is to be preferred, and the relationship between the distance of the length and width of the grid should be kept within the range 0.5–2.
+Note that the distances and locations of the calculation points should not coincide with the distances between the luminaires in the room.
+A grid that approaches the shape of a box or square is to be preferred, and the relationship between the dimensions of the length and width of the grid should be kept within the range 0.5–2.

 The formula for calculating the maximum distance between calculation points in the grid is as follows:

-d – is the longer length of the surface
+- d – is the longer dimension for the surface

-A band of 0.5 meters from each external wall can be excluded from the calculation except when a working area falls within this zone.
-The size of the grid for walls and ceilings is calculated in a similar way, and here, too, a band of 0.5 m can be excluded from the respective outer edge.
+A strip of maximum 0.5 meters from each external wall can be excluded from the calculation except when a working area falls within this zone.
+The size of the grid for walls and ceilings is calculated in a similar way and, here as well, a band of 0.5 m can be excluded from the respective outer edge.

 Below is a list of examples of maximum distances between calculation points according to the above formula, based on the size and length of the working area.

-Examples of the number of calculation points for the control of illuminance and uniformity in classrooms and office workplaces
+Examples of the number of calculation points for checking illuminance and uniformity in classrooms and office workplaces

-Working area in a standard classroom, without workplaces next to walls.
+Working area in a standard classroom, without workplaces at walls.

 Supplement with a separate working area within the wall zone.
-The working area and immediate surroundings should be checked.
+The working area and immediate surrounding area is checked.